relu91/wot-binding-templates/bindings/README.md

 - index.html based on [index.template.html](/index.template.html)
 - shacl file that describes which ontology terms can be used and how
 - context.jsonld file containing the related jsonld `@context` definition
+- binding.schema.json file containing the JSONSchema of the binding.
+Used for validation.